Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Preliminaries

 \subsubsection{Schwarzian parametrization}

 Each $\CP^1$-structure corresponds to a holomorphic quadratic differential $q$ on a marked Riemann surface $X$.
-Thus the deformation space $\PP$ of $\CP^1$-structures is an (affine) vector bundle over the Teichmüller space $\TT$, such that a fiver over a Riemann surface $X$ is the vector space $Q(X)$ of holomorphic quadratic differentials on $X$.
-In this paper, considering the uniformization map $\Pi \col \PP \to \TT$, we regard the space of marked hyperbolic structures on $S$ as our (smooth) zero section.
+Thus the deformation space $\PP$ of $\CP^1$-structures is an (affine) vector bundle over the Teichmüller space $\TT$, such that a fiber over a Riemann surface $X$ is the vector space $Q(X)$ of holomorphic quadratic differentials on $X$ (in fact, it is the cotangent bundle).
+In this paper, considering the projection map $\Pi \col \PP \to \TT$ given by the uniformization, we regard the space of marked hyperbolic structures on $S$ as our real analytic zero section.